 Welcome!
 I am currently an Assistant Professor (Fixed-Term) in the Department of Political Science at Michigan State University, where I teach courses on data science and comparative politics.
 My dissertation focused on the rise and rule of radical-right parties in Europe.
 I received my Ph.D. from Michigan State in May of 2021.

 My subfields of study include Comparative Politics and Quantitative Research Methodology.
-Broadly, I study comparative political economy and electoral institutions.
+Broadly, I study democracy, comparative political economy and electoral institutions.

 Specifically, I am interested in radical parties, populism, electoral regimes, democratic stability, economic development, inequality, and statistical modeling techniques.